Sponsored message

 )

-The phase-out may require stores to round prices up or down to the nearest nickel, although the growing popularity of non-cash payments makes that less of a headache.
+Some restaurants and retailers are already struggling with a shortage of pennies.
+The phase-out may require businesses to round prices up or down to the nearest nickel, although the growing popularity of non-cash payments makes that less of a headache.
 Fewer than one in five payments are made with cash, according to the Federal Reserve Bank of Boston.

-Rep. John Rose, R-Tenn., suggested during a hearing this month that phasing out the penny could increase demand for nickels.
-Minting nickels is also a money-loser for the government, since the 5-cent coins cost about 14 cents each.
+Rep. John Rose, R-Tenn., suggested during a hearing earlier this year that phasing out the penny could increase demand for nickels.
+Minting nickels is also a money-loser for the government, since the five-cent coins cost about 14 cents each.

 Treasury Secretary Scott Bessent told lawmakers that the administration believes it can break even on nickel production by changing the composition of the coins.